-Trade and other receivables include amounts due from ratepayers for Urade and other receivables include amounts due from ratepayers for unpaid rates and service charges and other amounts due from third parties for goods sold and services performed in the ordinary course parties for goods sold and services performed in the ordinary course of of business.
+Trade and other receivables include amounts due from ratepayers for Urade and other receivables include amounts due from ratepayers for Urade and other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from ratepayers for Urade and Other receivables include amounts due from Irade and Other amounts due from third parties for goods sold and services performed in the ordinary course parties for goods sold and services performed in the ordinary course of of business.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.
 Collectability of trade and other receivables is reviewed on an ongoing basis.
 Debts that are known to be uncollectible are written off when identified.
 An allowance for doubtful debts is raised when there is objective evidence that they will not be collectible.